 I have been called on for but two formal opinions, during the year.
-Exhibits "A", "B", "C", "D", "E" and "F", hereunto attached and made a part hereof, are self explanatory.
+Exhibits "A" "B" "C" "D" "E" and "F", hereunto attached and made a part hereof, are self explanatory.

-Thanking you for the honor and courtesies given me, I am, Yours in F. C. & L.,
+Thanking you for the honor and courtesies given me, I am,

-PERLE L. FOUCH, National Counselor.
+PERLE L. FOUCH,